zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 ## Updating Apache configuration

-Perferably do the updates to the `zonemaster.conf-example` file before building the installation package.
+Preferably do the updates to the `zonemaster.conf-example` file before building the installation package.
 If done so the normal installation instruction can be followed using the custom installation package.